HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_geolocation_blink_usage.png",
-  caption="Percentage of websites that use geolocation feature.", description="Bar chart that shows the percentage of websites using each geolocation feature. `GeolocationGetCurrentPosition` is used by 0.59% of desktop sites and 0.63% of mobile sites, `GeolocationSecureOrigin` by 0.59% and 0.62% respectively, `GeolocationInsecureOrigin` by 0.01% and 0.02%, `GeolocationWatchPosition` by 0.02% and 0.02%, `GeolocationSecureOriginIframe` by 0.02% and 0.02%, `GeolocationDisabledByFeaturePolicy` by 0.02% and 0.01%, and finally `GeolocationInsecureOriginIframe` by 0.00% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=1513111756&format=interactive", sheets_gid="1110372680",
+  caption="Percentage of websites that use geolocation features.", description="Bar chart that shows the percentage of websites using each geolocation feature. `GeolocationGetCurrentPosition` is used by 0.59% of desktop sites and 0.63% of mobile sites, `GeolocationSecureOrigin` by 0.59% and 0.62% respectively, `GeolocationInsecureOrigin` by 0.01% and 0.02%, `GeolocationWatchPosition` by 0.02% and 0.02%, `GeolocationSecureOriginIframe` by 0.02% and 0.02%, `GeolocationDisabledByFeaturePolicy` by 0.02% and 0.01%, and finally `GeolocationInsecureOriginIframe` by 0.00% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=1513111756&format=interactive", sheets_gid="1110372680",